js-konda/NaturalDisastersEDA/readme.md

 Media (specifically TV news) interest in climate change over years: (https://blog.gdeltproject.org/a-new-dataset-for-exploring-climate-change-narratives-on-television-news-2009-2020/).
 This data contains 418 csv files, with each containing information about TV news reported on these natural disasters.

-Earth temperature over years (https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByMajorCity.csv) This dataset contains 5 csv files, with each containing temperature data over different regions.

 Capital over gdp.
 This dataset contains columns and 19879 rows

-<h2>Steps</h2>

-1.Deeper analysis on the datasets found and start reading datasets into pandas.Errors check if data is being read incorrectly.

-2.Use mathematical formulas to see if there any relation between earth temperature, nature disasters, and climate awareness.

-3.Visualize the information we find by plots and graphs.

-4.Finish up on the codes, test for bugs, and create the ppt.

 <h2>Required Packages</h2>